 (5) Bean bags, waterbeds, and foam pads for use as sleeping equipment.

-(b) Except for a tight fitting sheet and as provided in subsection (c), the crib must be bare for an infant younger than 12 months of age.
+(b) Except for a tight-fitting sheet and as provided in subsection (c), the crib or play yard must be bare for an infant younger than 12 months of age.

 (c) A crib mattress cover may also be used to protect against wetness, but the cover must: